Guillermo Echániz and Earl Stendahl at Teotihuacan, ca. 1940s. Getty Research Institute, Los Angeles (2017.M.38).

 Teotihuacan Murals and the Mid-Century Market for Pre-Hispanic Art

 Art provenance research, and the transparency and accountability it implies, is of ever-increasing importance to museums and private collections that hold objects that may be marked by colonial enterprises or illicit trade.
 This field is also of interest to an array of stakeholders and publics who want to know where the objects originated; the context of their production; the circumstances of their removal; and the networks that brought them to exhibition halls, storage vaults, art galleries, auction houses, and private homes.
 Such works include 6th-century CE murals that were clandestinely extracted from the ancient metropolis of Teotihuacan, located in central Mexico, and illicitly exported c.
-1940–42 to the United States by Earl Stendahl (1888–1966), an art dealer based in Los Angeles, and Guillermo Echániz (1900–1965), a commercial bookseller and antiquarian based in Mexico City.
+1940–42 to the United States by Earl Stendahl (1888–1966), an art dealer based in Los Angeles, and Guillermo Echániz (1900–1965), a bookseller and antiquarian based in Mexico City.
 These murals, whose removal from the site and from Mexico was decried in the Mexican press even as they were mounted on walls abroad, are at the center of the selection of letters presented, contextualized, and annotated for this Research Guide: a public-facing introduction to the work of the Getty Research Institute in pre-Hispanic art provenance.
 This Research Guide also supports the second international symposium of the Pre-Hispanic Art Provenance Initiative (PHAPI), Collecting Mesoamerican Art, 1940–1968: Forging a Market in the United States and Mexico, and its closing address, “The Teotihuacan Proposition: or, How a Wall Painting Became a Painting on a Wall,” by Mary Miller, Megan O’Neil, and Matthew Robb.

 While correspondence surrounding the murals looted from Teotihuacan is the focus of this Research Guide, these objects represent a minute fraction of the materials that Stendahl and Echániz handled during their partnership.
 From the mid-1930s through the mid-1950s, the pair brought unprecedented quantities of pre-Hispanic objects to market by actively identifying and acquiring items from archaeological sites and private collections in Mexico, and ardently cultivating clientele for those objects abroad.
 Stendahl and Echániz did not create the international market for pre-Hispanic objects, but they molded it to suit their business interests, de-centering western Europe in favor of North America as its hub, fanning the appetites and shaping the tastes of both institutional and individual collectors, and ultimately transforming the ways that these materials were consumed and commodified in the 20th century: not simply as artifacts, but as art.
 These processes are evident in their correspondence, and elucidated by additional materials in the Stendahl Art Galleries Records.

 The Stendahl Art Galleries Records (2017.M.38) housed in the Getty Research Institute’s Special Collections offer an extraordinary and often troubling view into the commodification of pre-Hispanic material culture in the 20th century.
 The archive’s 40 linear feet (consisting of 128 boxes, two film reels, and four flat files) contain business and personal documents from the mid-1930s to the Galleries’ closure in 2017, with the majority of the documents created during the earlier years of the business and primarily related to pre-Hispanic art.
 These include gallery stock books, inventory cards, customs documents, photographs, exhibition catalogs, newspaper clippings, and letters exchanged among Stendahl family members and with collectors, museums, and other dealers.
-Another set of materials related primarily to the Galleries’ business in American and European art entered the Smithsonian Institution’s Archives of American Art in 1976, and are available on microfilm at four other institutions.
+Another set of materials related primarily to the Galleries’ business in American and European art entered the Smithsonian Institution’s Archives of American Art in 1976, and is available on microfilm at four other institutions.

 In closing the Galleries after nearly a century of business, Ron Dammann, grandson of Earl Stendahl, and his wife April Dammann, realized that the records they had preserved could hold value for researchers and began conversations with GRI staff members, including Joanne Pillsbury, regarding their preservation.
 They also shared the archive with scholars Megan O’Neil and Matthew Robb who, because of their specialized interests in the history of collecting pre-Hispanic art, recognized the enormous potential and challenges posed by the scope and content of the material.
 Together with former GRI Director Thomas W. Gaehtgens and GRI staff members Marcia Reed, Idurre Alonso, and Kim Richter, all parties agreed that the Stendahl Galleries story was both a Los Angeles story and an important chapter in the history of provenance research, and thus that the GRI was an ideal repository for this history.